APPENDICES

 NOTES

 01. Wall of Names, 29 (pl.
 7L), calls her CHELLON veuve BOURG, & lists her with 4 children; Robichaux, Acadians in Châtellerault, 21-22, Family No. 44, calls her Jeanne CHAILLOU, says she was born in c1733 but gives no place of birth, does not give her parents' names, says she married Jean BOURG in c1762 but gives no place of marriage, & details the family's participation in the Poitou settlement of the early 1770s; Hébert, D., Acadian Families in Exile 1785, 16-17, calls her CHELLON, veuve BOURG, age 56, on the embarkation list, Jeanne CHELLON, on the debarkation list, & Jeanne CHELLON, widow BOURG, age 56, on the complete listing, says she was in the 24th Family aboard La Bergère with 3 children, details her marriage, calls her husband Jean BOURG, gives her & her husband's parents' names but not the location of their marriage, says son Charles was born in 1775 but gives no birthplace, lists the implements the Spanish gave to her & her family after they reached LA, & details her son Charles's marriage in LA.
-See also Voorhies, J., Some Late Eighteenth-Century Louisianians, 489; Robichaux, Bayou Lafourche, 1770-98, 40, 172.
+See also Hébert, D., Acadians in Exile, 68-69; Robichaux, Bayou Lafourche, 1770-98, 40, 172; Voorhies, J., Some Late Eighteenth-Century Louisianians, 489.

 Her & her husband's full names also can be found in son Charles's marriage record in BRDR, 2:120 (ASM-2, 24), which spells her family name CHAILLOU.
 The marriage record of their son Jean-Baptiste in BRDR, 2:123 (ASC-2, 54), spells her family name CHALOU.
 The marriage record of their daughter Marie in NOAR, 4:38 (SLC, M5, 41), spells her family name CHALLU.
 The baptismal record of one of their granddaughters, Juana [Jeanne] MOULARD, in BRDR, 2:559-60 (ASM-1, 88), spells her family name CHAILLOUT.

-According to the marriage record in NOAR, cited above, Jeanne's daughter Marie-Geneviève BOURG was born on Miquelon (c1767, according to other sources).
-Although none of the spellings of Jeanne's surname are in either Arsenault, Généalogie, or White, DGFA-1, the fact that her daughter Marie was born on Île Miquelon, which was part of greater Acadia, makes Jeanne an Acadian.
-Unfortunately, Marie's marriage record & all of the other church records cited above do not give the names of Jeanne CHAILLOU's parents.
+According to the marriage record in NOAR, cited above, Jeanne's daughter Marie-Geneviève BOURG was born on Île Miquelon (c1767, according to other sources).
+Although none of the spellings of Jeanne's surname are in either Arsenault, Généalogie, or White, DGFA-1, the fact that she was married on Île St.-Jeanne, a part of greater Acadia, makes Jeanne an Acadian of sorts, though one suspects that she was a native of France, perhaps Nantes (see below), who somehow had made her way, perhaps with her first husband, to the islands south of Newfoundland by the early 1760s.